mongodb/docs/source/administration/import-export.rst

    may be more suited to this task.
 The :program:`mongo` shell provides the :func:`db.copyDatabase()` method.

-These tools may also be useful for importing data into a MongoDB data from third party applications.
+These tools may also be useful for importing data into a MongoDB database from third party applications.

 Database Export with mongoexport